OpenSwiftUIProject/ProtobufKit/README.md

 | **iOS Unit Test** | [![iOS](https://github.com/OpenSwiftUIProject/ProtobufKit/actions/workflows/ios.yml/badge.svg)](https://github.com/OpenSwiftUIProject/ProtobufKit/actions/workflows/ios.yml) |
 | **Ubuntu 22.04 Unit Test** | [![Ubuntu](https://github.com/OpenSwiftUIProject/ProtobufKit/actions/workflows/ubuntu.yml/badge.svg)](https://github.com/OpenSwiftUIProject/ProtobufKit/actions/workflows/ubuntu.yml) |

-ProtobufKit is compatible with SwiftUI's internal Protobuf implementation so that you can use it to decode some internal binary data of SwiftUI (eg. ArchivedView).
+*ProtobufKit is **compatible[^3] with the latest SwiftUI's internal Protobuf implementation** so that you can use it to decode some internal binary data of SwiftUI (eg. ArchivedView).*

 The core design of ProtobufKit is `ProtobufMessage` which is similar to `Codable` and easy to customize.